 - Glass, cardboard and paper

-- Ashes
+- Cold Ashes

 - Metal

-- Residential gas or oil tank
+- gas or oil tank

-- Auto parts (except tires)
+- Car parts (excluding tires)

 - Commercial waste

-If you want your glass containers to be recycled, bring them to a Mobile Eco-depot
+If you want your glass containers to be recycled, bring them to a mobile eco-depot

 Composting